GenEditBio Receives FDA Clearance of IND Application for Its Lead In Vivo Genome-Editing Program GEB-101 for TGFBI Corneal Dystrophy

 About GEB-101

 GEB-101, a wholly owned program of GenEditBio, is a first-in-class genome-editing drug candidate designed as a one-and-done treatment for TGFBI corneal dystrophy.
 GEB-101 is based on the CRISPR-Cas genome-editing technology that targets a particular locus in the mutated TGFBI gene.
-GEB-101 is encapsulated in the form of ribonucleoprotein in engineered protein delivery vehicle (PDV), a proprietary in vivo delivery system developed by GenEditBio.
-GEB-101 is to be administered by a single intrastromal injection and is being investigated for safety and preliminary efficacy in an investigator-initiated trial (IIT) in China.
+GEB-101 is encapsulated as ribonucleoprotein in engineered protein delivery vehicle (PDV), a proprietary in vivo delivery system developed by GenEditBio.

 About GenEditBio

 Established in 2021 and headquartered in Hong Kong, China, GenEditBio is a clinical-stage gene therapy startup with a strategic goal of providing in vivo genome-editing therapeutic solutions (dubbed "DNA surgery") that are fundamentally safe, precise, efficacious, and affordable for genetic diseases with unmet needs.
-The Company's core areas of focus include novel Cas nuclease discovery and safe and efficient cargo delivery utilizing lipid nanoparticle (LNP) and engineered protein delivery vehicle (PDV).
-We have research laboratories and supporting offices in Hong Kong, Beijing, and Boston.
-GenEditBio is financially backed by top-tier life science investors, including Qiming Venture Partners, Fangyuan Capital, Center Biotherapeutics, Lumosa Therapeutics, HKSTP Venture Fund, and others.
 For more information, please visit www.geneditbio.com.

 Media Contact